Whatsapp Icon

 Symptoms and Signs of Melanoma You Should Not Ignore

-Melanoma is a type of skin cancer that develops from melanocytes, cells that give your skin its color.
+Melanoma is a type of skin cancer that develops from melanocytes, cells that give your skin its colour.
 Because it can spread more quickly than other types of skin cancer, early detection and treatment are crucial.
 Recognizing the symptoms and signs of melanoma can help you catch it early.
 Here are the signs you should be on the lookout for:

-• Asymmetrical Moles: If you draw a line through the middle of the mole and the two halves do not match, it's asymmetrical— a major melanoma sign.
+• Asymmetrical Moles: If you draw a line through the middle of the mole and the two halves do not match, it's asymmetrical a major melanoma sign.

 • Border: Melanomas often have uneven borders, with edges that are scalloped or notched.